david-f-amorim/Simulating-THG-of-few-femtosecond-pulses-in-a-noble-gas-/README.txt

 avoid DomainError issues

-- Run old code again and compare (spatiotemporal, energy....)
-WAS IT ALWAYS BAD???

 - work on powerpoint
 - start testing Josina's COMSOl data
 	DOES NOT SEEM TO ACCEPT z<0 ???